Laura Doering

 Chirps, warbles, whistles, squawks, cheeps, and more are noises and sounds pet cockatiels make.
 Find out what your cockatiel is trying to say.

-Swift Parrots & Orange-Bellied Parrots: Rare Migrators
+Swift Parrots And Orange-Bellied Parrots: Rare Migrators

 Almost all parrots are non-migratory birds, that is, they do not fly to a different climate during specific times of the year.
 There are two parrot species, however, that do migrate in the truest sense of the word — the swift parrot (Lathamus discolor) and the orange-bellied parrot (Neophema chrysogaster).